bwanicur/middlepathdevelopment/_posts/2018-01-06-solving-schema-bloat-with-jsonb.md

 INSERT INTO companies(optional_data) values ('{"opt_att": "Some Val 2", "another_opt_att": "Another Val 2", "nested_obj": {"nested_att": "some nested value"}}');
 ```

 The syntax for querying values from a JSONB column is fairly straightforward.
 There are lots of JSONB functions and operators that we are not going to cover.
-You can [read about them here](https://www.postgresql.org/docs/9.5/static/functions-json.html)).
+You can <a href="https://www.postgresql.org/docs/9.5/static/functions-json.html" target="_blank">read about them here</a>.

 Use the `->>` operator to select a value at the attribute level.
 The following query: